zaphosting/docs/docs/webspace-introduction.md

 ---
 id: webspace-introduction
 title: "Webspace: Introduction"
-description: Introduction and information about the Webspace product from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Introduction and information about the Webspace product from ZAP-Hosting
 sidebar_label: Introduction
 services:
   - webspace